ibm-bluemix-mobile-services/bms-samples-ios-helloworld/README.md

 ---
 This helloWorld sample contains Objective-C and Swift projects that you can use to learn more about Bluemix Mobile Services.

-Use the following steps to configure the helloPush sample for Objective-C:
+Use the following steps to configure the helloWorld sample for Objective-C:

 1. [Download the helloWorld sample](#download-the-helloworld-sample)
 2. [Configure the mobile backend for your helloWorld application](#configure-the-mobile-backend-for-your-helloworld-application)